Last Updated: 9/14/23 | September 14th, 2023

 Visiting a place you know little about in a region you’ve never been to can be somewhat intimidating.
 To go somewhere completely different pushes you out of your comfort zone and that can be a tricky thing.

-Even after fifteen years of travel, I still have a small amount of trepidation before I go.
+Even after fifteen years of travel, I still have a small amount of trepidation before I go somewhere completely new.

 This is not about scheduling all your days and all your activities.
 This is simply about being more informed about the destination you are visiting.